 A change from one major to another is completed in the same way as the application.
 After acceptance by the new department the student returns the “Approval Form for Majors and Minors” to the Center for Advising Services (Hajim School’s Dean’s Office for engineering and computer science students’ changes) and informs that office of the change.
 The “Rochester Curriculum Registration” is revised if necessary.
-The Office of Academic Records notifies the former department that the student has withdrawn and requests forwarding of the departmental folder.

 3. Double Major

 Students wishing to pursue a major in two Arts and Sciences departments for their Bachelor of Arts degree apply to both departments following the usual procedure.
 They also revise the “Rochester Curriculum Registration” if necessary.
 In addition, both areas acknowledge in writing that they are aware of and approve the student’s pursuit of a double major.
 This approval should be written on the “Approval Form” or in a separate memo, signed, and sent to the Office of Academic Records.
 Students are expected to fulfill the upper-level writing requirement in each major.
-Specific rules exist concerning Mathematics-Statistics double majors (see Bulletin).
+Specific rules exist concerning mathematics-statistics double majors (see Bulletin).